Zaremba Density Phase Transition: A={1,2,3} May Suffice

 For a digit set , define the Zaremba density at as the fraction of integers for which there exists a coprime with all continued fraction partial quotients in .

 Zaremba (1972) conjectured that gives density 1 (i.e., every integer is covered).
-Our GPU computation reveals a sharp phase transition in Zaremba density controlled by the Hausdorff dimension of the associated Cantor set:
+Our GPU computations show a strong transition in Zaremba density, but the audit conclusion is that it is not controlled by Hausdorff dimension alone:

 | Digit set | Density at | Uncovered | Above ? | |